Estimated reading time: 3 minutes, 8 seconds

 Rake marks are simply a visible sign that you were there and that you care.

-At Levco we have employed this little tactic into our everyday conversations.
+At Levco we have employed this little tactic in our everyday conversations.
 It is one more way we differentiate ourselves from the pack.

 Rake marks can mean a multitude of things;